naufalromi/JEE-Tubes-IF2224-2026/README.md

-# Arion Compiler: Milestone 3 - Semantic Analyzer
+# Arion Compiler: Milestone 4 & 5 - Intermediate Code Generator & Interpreter

-This project implements a custom lexical analyzer, syntax analyzer, and semantic analyzer developed in GNU C/C++ for the Arion programming language.
-The lexer processes source code with a Deterministic Finite Automaton (DFA), then the Recursive Descent parser builds a Parse Tree from grammar rules.
-The semantic phase transforms the Parse Tree into a decorated AST and validates program meaning through symbol resolution, type checking, scope handling, and table construction.
+This project implements a complete custom compiler and virtual machine developed in GNU C/C++ for the Arion programming language.
+The pipeline includes a lexical analyzer, a Recursive Descent syntax parser, a semantic analyzer, an Intermediate Code (IC) generator, and a custom Stack-based Virtual Machine (Interpreter).

 This project is part of the IF2224 - Formal Language and Automata Theory course at STEI ITB.